 Every year when the weather cools down, the risk of contracting the flu heightens, even if you’ve had a flu shot.
-There are, after all, dozens of different strains of influenza that can affect people of all ages.
+There are, after all, dozens of different strains of influenza that can affect people 1 year or older.

 Although you may think your changes of not contracting the flu are good the risks are extremely high during peak flu seasons.
 Thankfully, there are actually some simple prevention tips to keep from getting sick.
 Here, you’ll discover five foods that can boost your immune system, keeping you well throughout flu season.

 Blueberries might look unassuming, but they pack a punch when it comes to nutrition.
 Blueberries are chock-full of antioxidants, including powerful flavonoids, Vitamin A, Vitamin C, and potassium.
 Throwing a few blueberries into your morning oatmeal or making an afternoon smoothie that includes them are two easy ways to bolster your immunity.